Research changelog

 • We learned that a borrowed spiritual sentence is not ready to teach merely because its meaning seems to fit.

-• We learned that translation-strain comparison has a numerator and no denominator.
+• We learned that changed meaning comparison has a numerator and no denominator.

 • We learned that after deep quiet, the first mistake is often to ask what a sentence proves before asking what kind of sentence it is.